DFE-Digital/get-into-teaching-app/app/views/content/accessibility.md

 ## Preparation of this accessibility statement

-This statement was prepared on 9 December 2022.
-It was last reviewed on 16 March 2023.
+This statement was prepared on 6 December 2023.
+It was last reviewed on 6 December 2023.

-This website was last tested independently on 4 May 2022.
+This website was last tested independently on 25 September 2023.
 The test was carried out by Digital Accessibility Centre (DAC) Limited.

-We are in the process of commissioning a further WCAG 2.1 AA level technical compliance audit, including comprehensive manual testing.